gomorpheus/morpheus-plugin-core/README.md

 The plugin architecture requires Morpheus 5 or later.

+**NOTE:** As of 0.9.x This repository should be compiled using Java 11..
+But please ensure targetCompatibility in your build.gradle files is set to 1.8 as Morpheus runs in Java 8.
+This allows for html5 based javadoc to be generated.

 ## Creating a Plugin

 Ensure you are using a version of the plugin that is compatible with your version of Morpheus.
 See the releases tab for more info.